stha-sanket/RPA-App/README.md

 *   **Script Upload:** Easily upload your Python RPA scripts directly through the web interface.
 *   **Script Viewing:** Inspect the uploaded script content with an expandable code viewer.
 *   **Execution Control:** Start and stop script execution with intuitive buttons.
-*   **Real-time Logging:** Monitor script execution progress with real-time log updates displayed in a dedicated section.
-*   **Execution Status:** Track the script's status (Running, Completed, Failed, Stopped) with clear visual indicators.
-*   **Results Presentation:** View script execution results in a structured format (text, JSON, or general output).
-*   **Clean UI:** A clean and organized user interface with consistent layouts and visual cues.

 ## Prerequisites